Sayings of Jesus on the cross: 4. My God, my God, why hast thou forsaken me?

-This saying is taken by some as an abandonment of the Son by the Father.
+This saying is taken by some as an abandonment of the Son by the Father, though the expression of abandonment by God represents a cry of pain in a difficult circumstance rather a loss of faith, with the subsequent narrative in Matthew showing that God did not forsake Jesus.
 Another interpretation holds that at the moment when Jesus took upon himself the sins of humanity, the Father had to turn away from the Son because the Father is "of purer eyes than to see evil and cannot look at wrong" (ESV).
 Other theologians understand the cry as that of one who was truly human and who felt forsaken.
 Put to death by his foes, very largely deserted by his friends, he may have also felt deserted by God.

 Others see these words in the context of Psalm 22 and suggest that Jesus recited these words, perhaps even the whole psalm, "that he might show himself to be the very Being to whom the words refer; so that the Jewish scribes and people might examine and see the cause why he would not descend from the cross; namely, because this very psalm showed that it was appointed that he should suffer these things."